vinisi12363/vinisi12363/README.md

 - 👋 Hi, I’m @vinisi12363
+- i'm 28 years old.
-- 👀 I’m interested in learn new progaming languages, how Javascript for example.
+- 👀 I’m interested in learn new progaming languages, and new opportunities for teamwork in a company.
 - 🌱 I’m currently learning HTML 5 and CSS on Driven bootcamp.
 - 💞️ I’m looking to collaborate on new projects idea and teamwork and comunicate.
 - 📫 How to reach me: www.linkedin.com/in/vini-si12363 or viniciuspv.si@gmail.com